Skip to content

 -p --programDir=<programDir> Directory where HCL Notes or Domino is installed.

--n --noIniUpdates Install the files, show updated ini entries but don't write them out.
+-n --noIniUpdates Installs the files, shows updated ini entries, but doesn't write them out.

--y --dryRun Do not actually copy or alter files and settings.
+-y --dryRun Doesn't actually copy or alter files and settings.

 For more information, see Domino REST API task.